General

 Age assessment

-In case the IND doubts whether an asylum seeker is a child and the child is unable to prove their identity, an age assessment examination can be initiated.
-Within the scope of age assessment, two officers from the Immigration Service and the Border Police assess the physical characteristics and the behaviour of an asylum seeker who claims to be a minor.[11]
-These officers indicate whether they can conclude the asylum seeker is evidently a minor or evidently an adult.
+In case the IND doubts whether an asylum applicant is a child and the child is unable to prove their identity, an age assessment examination can be initiated.
+Within the scope of the age assessment, two officers from the Immigration Service and the Border Police assess the physical characteristics and the behaviour of an asylum applicant who claims to be a minor.[12]
+These officers indicate whether they can conclude the asylum applicant is evidently a minor or evidently an adult.
 Such an assessment does not take place, however, in case of an EU-VIS hit.
 The Immigration Service will also conduct a search in Eurodac.
-In a report published on 30 November 2020, the Dutch Advisory Committee on Migration Affairs (Adviescommissie voor Vreemdelingenzaken, ACVZ) argued that this practice makes it nearly impossible for (alleged) minors to prove they are minors in case another Member State has registered them as an adult.[12]
+In a report published on 30 November 2020, the Dutch Advisory Committee on Migration Affairs (Adviescommissie voor Vreemdelingenzaken, ACVZ) argued that this practice makes it nearly impossible for (alleged) minors to prove they are minors in case another Member State has registered them as an adult.[13]
 For more information, please see the Age assessment of unaccompanied children section above.

 Return decisions for unaccompanied minors

-On 14 January 2021, the CJEU published its landmark judgment in the case of TQ v Staatssecretaris van Justitie en Veiligheid (C-441/19).[14]
+On 14 January 2021, the CJEU published its landmark judgment in the case of TQ v Staatssecretaris van Justitie en Veiligheid (C-441/19).[16]
 The case concerned a minor (TQ) who applied for asylum in the Netherlands when he was 15 years old.
 The IND rejected his asylum request, a decision that automatically entails a return decision in accordance with Dutch law.
-TQ appealed the decision and argued that he does not know where his family lives and that he would not be able to recognise his parents upon return to Guinea.
-The IND followed Dutch policy, which stipulates that minors who are over 15 years of age at the date of their asylum request receive a return decision without examining whether there are adequate reception facilities in the country of return.
-For minors under 15 years of age, there is the option of granting a special residence permit in case there are no adequate reception facilities.[15]
-The Regional Court of Den Bosch referred preliminary questions to the CJEU concerning the case of TQ The Regional Court submitted various questions: whether a return decision could be taken against a minor without investigating if there are adequate reception facilities.
-Whether a Member State is permitted to make distinctions on the basis of the age of a minor (15-/15+), and whether it is permitted under Union law to adopt a return decision against a minor, but not undertake any action to remove the applicant until he turns 18.[16]
+TQ appealed the decision and argued that he did not know where his family lived and that he would not be able to recognise his parents upon return to Guinea.
+The IND followed Dutch policy, which stipulates that minors who are over 15 years of age at the date of their asylum request and receive a rejection of their asylum claim will receive a return decision without examining whether there are adequate reception facilities in the country of return.
+For minors under 15 years of age, there is the option of granting a special residence permit in case there are no adequate reception facilities.[17]
+The Regional Court of Den Bosch referred preliminary questions to the CJEU concerning the case of TQ.
+The Regional Court submitted various questions: First, whether a return decision could be taken against a minor without investigating if there are adequate reception facilities.
+Second, whether a Member State is permitted to make distinctions on the basis of the age of a minor (15-/15+).
+Third, whether it is permitted under Union law to adopt a return decision against a minor, but not undertake any action to remove the applicant until he turns 18.[18]
+The CJEU ruled that a Member State must ascertain – before adopting a return decision – that an unaccompanied minor will return to adequate reception facilities.
+Furthermore, a Member State may not differentiate based on the age of the minor and once the Member State adopts a return decision, the return must actually be carried out.
+The CJEU also makes it very clear that Member States are under the obligation to apply the principle of the best interests of the child at all stages of the procedure.
+This ruling shows that the Dutch policy relating to unaccompanied children who receive a return decision is not in line with EU law.

 The Regional Court of Den Bosch delivered its final judgement in the case of TQ on 15 March 2021.[19]
 The Secretary of State appealed the judgement, and the Council of State published its ruling on this onward appeal on 8 June 2022.[20]
 The Council of State established that there are three possible situations for unaccompanied minors who do not qualify for an asylum permit:

-1. There is adequate reception in the county of return.
+- There is adequate reception in the county of return.
 A return decision is issued.

-2. There is no adequate reception.
-The unaccompanied minor must be granted a residence permit on national grounds.
+- There is no adequate reception in the county of return.
+The unaccompanied minor must be granted a residence permit on national grounds, which is valid for five years.

 The Council of State further ruled that the fact that the applicant is not a minor anymore does not mean that the Secretary of State can refrain from investigating whether they should have been granted a permit based on national grounds.